 Training consists of a minimum of three years of postgraduate education in one of 3 formats (PGY 1-3, PGY 2-4 with separate internship, PGY 1-4).
 There were 167 emergency medicine residency training programs accredited by the ACGME for 2014/15 that offered 1,821 categorical/advanced positions.

 Emergency medicine residency training programs participate in the NRMP.
 Match results through the NRMP and competitiveness information for emergency medicine residency training programs are summarized in the U.S. Match Statistics table below.

-Source: NRMP.
-Match rate for US seniors applying in a single specialty. *Competitiveness is based on the percentage of U.S. seniors who match in each specialty.
+Source: NRMP Match results for U.S. seniors applying in a single specialty. *Competitiveness is based upon the percentage of U.S. Seniors who ranked each specialty as their only choice.

 WUSM Match Statistics